vordme2010/pEdu-geometry-solver/readme.md

 # pifagorEdu
 ## Who we are:
-### program that will help you to improve your knowledge of geometry, solve and prove nonlinear geometric problems.
+>  program that will help you to improve your knowledge of geometry, solve and prove nonlinear geometric problems.
+## Author's project rights of usage

 >  ermission is hereby granted, free of charge, to any person obtaining a copy of this software from its author must follow